 You can reach Farm Tomita by bus or on food from JR Naka-Furano station.
 Alternatively, you can walk to Lavender East, which is located closer to the station and tends to be less crowded, even if it is also slightly less picturesque (it’s flat) than hilly Farm Tomita.

 Farm Tomita is “open” in winter, but without its famous flowers is a rather sad place.
 Certainly, I wouldn’t waste any part of a winter trip to Hokkaido in this part of the island, with the possible exception of Biei (whose blue pond is rather colorless during the winter, I must warn you).

 The Bottom Line

-Whether you’re planning a Hokkaido lavender trip for 2022 or any other time in the future, there’s never a bad time to visit Japan’s northernmost island during its warmest time of year.
+Whether you’re planning a Hokkaido lavender trip this year, next year or any other time in the future, there’s never a bad time to visit Japan’s northernmost island during its warmest time of year.
 The lavender fields themselves are only the beginning, whether you use them as a jumping-off point for culinary and retail adventures, or explore outlying Hokkaido destinations in Biei, Asahikawa or even farther afield.
-While it’s not guaranteed that Japan will be fully re-open to visitors next summer, the passage of the doomed, mangled Tokyo Olympics makes it more likely than not that things will be back to normal by mid-2022.
-Stay tuned—and hire me to plan your Hokkaido trip if you’re unsure at all!
+Still unsure?
+Consider hiring me to plan your Hokkaido trip if you’re unsure at all!